KLab-UT/whiptail_dge_tissues/2_DGE_Project/README_DGE.md

 sbatch s.run.sh -d /path/to/github/repository/clone/bash
 ```
 2. Ideally, this submits all of the jobs at once.
 It won't in this case, please view s.run.sh to see what line needs to be changed based off of your preferences.

-## Below is information from the last cohort who worked on this project in previous years.
-Gene expression in species varies across tissue types and in the same tissues across populations.
-In this dataset we have two sets of transcriptomic data:

-Dataset 1: 17 individuals from three populations (skeletal muscle)

-Dataset 2: six individuals from a single population (heart, liver, and skeletal muscle)

-Each of these datasets require read cleaning, mapping to an annotated genome, and obtaining a read count matrix for each gene.
-Analyses of the two datasets diverge at this point, where gene expression  differences between populations (Dataset 1) and differences between tissue types (Dataset 2) are examined.
-                                                              43,7          Bot